 - Meanwhile, the Mulhorandi pantheon has Anhur, an interesting example in that he is Chaotic Good and fights only against evil.
 He's also a deity of storms.

 - The main war gods of the 3.5 default setting are half-brothers Heironeous (Lawful Good) and Hextor (Lawful Evil), as well as Kord (Chaotic Good) and Erythnul (Chaotic Evil).

 - D&D actually provides the page image for this one; that's Bane (no relation to his Forgotten Realms namesake, alledgedly), the god of war in the Points Of Light campaign.
 He's Lawful Evil, with several good and neutral followers due to the order his church imposes.
-His greatest enemy is the aformentioned Gruumsh, who's waged war against him for thousands of years all for the title of God of War.
+His greatest enemy is the aforementioned Gruumsh, who's waged war against him for thousands of years all for the title of God of War.

 - In Traveller Sword Worlds, the Aeserist (neo-Norse paganism) religion interprets Tyr as the god of chivalry in an interesting variation.